awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_amazon_aurora_app/Readme.md

 + A Java IDE (this tutorial uses the IntelliJ IDE)
 + Java JDK 1.8
 + Maven 3.6 or later

+### Important

++ The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
++  This code has not been tested in all AWS Regions.
+Some AWS services are available only in specific regions.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
++ Running this code might result in charges to your AWS account.
++ Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+### Creating the resources

-+ An Amazon Aurora table named **jobs** that contains the fields described in this tutorial.
+An Amazon Aurora table named **jobs** that contains the fields described in this tutorial.
 For information about creating an Amazon Aurora table, see [Getting started with Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_GettingStartedAurora.html).
 Set Public access when you create the Aurora database.

 **Note**: You must set up inbound rules for the security group to connect to the database.
 You can set up one inbound rule for your development environment and another for Elastic Beanstalk (which will host the application).
 Setting up an inbound rule essentially means enabling an IP address to use the database.
 Once you set up the inbound rules, you can connect to the database from a client such as MySQL Workbench.
 For information about setting up security group inbound rules, see [Controlling Access with Security Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html).